hackjutsu/mini-chatbot/README.md

 - Use `npm --prefix client run dev` for a hot-reloading React dev server (it proxies API calls to `localhost:3000`).
 Run `npm start` separately so the backend is available.
 - Running `npm --prefix client run build` again will refresh the production bundle that Express serves.
-- `npm run dev` is handy when you want to rebuild the client and restart the server without typing two commands.
+- `LOG_LEVEL=debug npm run dev` is handy when you want to rebuild the client and restart the server without typing two commands.

 ## Linting & Testing